Skip to main content Skip to navigation

 • Offer a clear 3-5 year plan that illustrates how the module would run sustainably.

-• Illustrate how the proposed module enhances the existing Module Portfolio, and reflects the IATL Strategy, including initial thoughts on how it aims to incorporate our 3 Foundational Principles: Research-led Educational Innovation, Participatory Practices, and Inclusive Structures and Care-Rooted Approaches.
+• Illustrate how the proposed module enhances the existing Module Portfolio, and again, how it reflects the IATL Strategy, including initial thoughts on how it aims to incorporate our 3 Foundational Principles: Research-led Educational Innovation, Participatory Practices, and Inclusive Structures and Care-Rooted Approaches.

 • Confirm the applicant is willing and able to participate in all teaching and learning-related requirements and policies as a potential Module Convenor for IATL.